JipengGuo95/JipengGuo95.github.io/_pages/cv.md

 ## Reviewer for Journals
 - IEEE Transactions on Cybernetics
+- IEEE Transactions on Neural Networks and Learning System
 - IEEE Transactions on Circuits and Systems for Video Technology
+- Pattern Recognition
 - Expert Systems With Applications
 - Information Sciences
 - Intelligent Data Analysis